 This course is a survey of practical ethics, in which televised discussions of selected topics in applied ethics (ethics in government, ethics in the military, medical ethics, business ethics, etc.) illustrate the basic concepts of the Western tradition in ethical reasoning (autonomy, justice, privacy, community, etc.).
 The discussions feature influential public figures in each field; readings include important writings in the history of ethics.
 Format: lecture/discussion with in-class video presentations.
-Three credits.
+Note: Occasional sections of this course are offered online through University College.
+(Prerequisite: one course in philosophy or religious studies) Three credits.